Working Papers

 Parole Supervision on the Margins.

-Deterring Gun Violence: Evidence from a Randomized Experiment in New York City (with Oludamilare Aboaba, Aaron Chalfin, Lucie Parker, and Patrick Sharkey).
+Can Crime be Deterred at Low Cost?
+Evidence from a Randomized Experiment in New York (with Oludamilare Aboaba, Aaron Chalfin, Lucie Parker, and Patrick Sharkey).
+NBER Working Paper 32455.

 Parole Officer Effects on Reentry: Support, Deterrence, and Bias.